 \section{Abstract}

-On a compact K\"ahler manifold, we introduce a property in terms of holomorphic sectional curvature, which is weaker than existence of a K\"ahler metric with semi-negative holomorphic sectional curvature.
-We prove that a compact K\"ahler manifold satisfying this property has nef canonical line bundle, contains no rational curves and satisfies some Miyaoka-Yau type inequalities.
+On a compact K\"ahler manifold, we introduce a notion of almost nonpositivity for the holomorphic sectional curvature, which by definition is weaker than the existence of a K\"ahler metric with semi-negative holomorphic sectional curvature.
+We prove that a compact K\"ahler manifold of almost nonpositive holomorphic sectional curvature has a nef canonical line bundle, contains no rational curves and satisfies some Miyaoka-Yau type inequalities.
 In the course of the discussions, we attach a real value to any fixed K\"ahler class which, up to a constant factor depending only on the dimension of manifold, turns out to be an upper bound for the nef threshold.